kgisl/makesite/content/blog/2020-10-28-uvp-for-brand.md

 	- There are hackathons and then there are KGISL hackathons.
 We ensure that _every student_  is provided "porridge at the right temperature" so the experience is memorable and more importantly, leaves her craving for more!

 - Even before you start college, join the automation revolution using UiPath-KGISL RPA platform - a unique immersive workshop which delivers a learning experience like no other
-	- helps validate to both student and institution about the presence of the problem solving aptitude in a low-code environment
+	- helps validate to both student and institution about the presence of the problem solving aptitude (critical to an aspiring engineer) in a low-code environment